A Namibia Safari

 When you want to go

 As with most safari countries, there’s a low, high and middle season in Namibia.
-Coming during the June to September high season will result in the highest accommodation prices.
+Coming during the June to September high season will result in the highest accommodations prices.
 Conversely, coming in the October to February low season will generally result in lower prices.
 But, unlike much of Africa, low season in bone-dry Namibia doesn’t correspond with washed-out roads and closed parks.
 Instead it’s the grueling heat that can make travel at this time a challenge.
 Taking all this into account, we’d suggest the March to May period as the ideal combination of bearable temperatures and lower mid-season prices.

 • 6

-How to get around
+How you get around

 • 7